bitcoin-dot-org/developer.bitcoin.org/glossary.rst

     A tree constructed by hashing paired data (the leaves), then pairing and hashing the results until a single hash remains, the merkle root.
 In Bitcoin, the leaves are almost always transactions from a single block.

     **Not to be confused with:** Partial merkle branch (a branch connecting one or more leaves to the root), Merkle block (a partial merkle branch connecting one or more transactions from a single block to the block merkle root)

+  Micropayment channel
+    A two-party multisignature bitcoin address that is funded by one or both participants.
+A refund transaction is exchanged, but not immediately broadcasted, which can be replaced as needed to represent fund transfer without paying transaction fees.
+For more information, refer to the `lightning network's summary <https://lightning.network/lightning-network-summary.pdf>`_

+    **Not to be confused with:** Micropayment (a single transaction within a micropayment channel)

+  Message
+    A parameter of bitcoin: URIs which allows the receiver to optionally specify a message to the spender.

   Message header
     The four header fields prefixed to all messages on the Bitcoin P2P network.